Formstone/Formstone/demo/tmp/transition.md

 ### Resolve

-Tranistions can manually resolved, which will immediately fire the associated callback:
+Transitions can manually resolved, which will immediately fire the associated callback:

 ```javascript
 if (shouldResolve) {